johnpeart/johnpeart.github.io/src/posts/blogpost/2019-12-31-setting-goals-for-2020.md

 ### 2. Be a better friend

 I'm one of those people who always says "we should meet up" and then never actually sorts it out.
-That's bad.
+That’s bad.
 So in 2020, I'm going to catch up with at least 1 friend every month.
-Even if it's just for a coffee.
+Even if it’s just for a coffee.

 > **Success measure:** Catch up with at least 12 friends